-- Partner with the Center for Global Understanding and Peacemaking (CGUP) to develop and facilitate programs advancing global understanding, international engagement, and non-violent conflict transformation.
+- Partner with the Center for Global Understanding and Peacebuilding (CGUP) to develop and facilitate programs advancing global understanding, international engagement, and non-violent conflict transformation.

 - Participate in community-based learning and service programming available through the Center for Community and Civic Engagement.